-Friday and Saturday, March 1-2, Mark Brackett and Robin Stern, Yale Center for Emotional Intelligence
+Friday and Saturday, March 1-2, Marc Brackett and Robin Stern, Leading with Emotional Intelligence in Society

 Marc Brackett, Ph.D., is founding director of the Yale Center for Emotional Intelligence and Professor in the Child Study Center at Yale University.
 His research focuses on the role of emotions and emotional intelligence in learning, decision-making, relationship quality, and mental health and the influences of emotional intelligence training on children’s and adults’ effectiveness, health, creativity, and both school and workplace climate.

 Robin Stern, Ph.D., is the associate director for the Yale Center for Emotional Intelligence.
 She is a licensed psychoanalyst, educator, and author, with over twenty-five years of experience treating individuals, couples, and groups.
 Robin holds a doctorate in applied psychology from New York University and a postdoctoral certificate in psychoanalytic group psychotherapy from the Postgraduate Center for Mental Health.
 She is also on the faculty of Teacher’s College, Columbia University.

 September 22 and 23 - Peace Starts Here: Congregational Leadership and Social Justice